-Students will be asked to tick a box to certify that they are the sole author of the work and the assignment will automatically be put through plagiarism detection software.
+Students will be asked to tick a box on the official OII assignment cover sheet to certify that they are the sole author of the work and the assignment will automatically be put through plagiarism detection software.

 Work submitted after the deadline will be processed in the standard manner and, in addition, the late submission will be reported to the Proctors' Office.
 If a student is concerned that they will not meet the deadline they must contact their college office or the MSc Programmes Co-ordinator for advice.
+Please note, this also applies to any deadline issues related to COVID-19 or related needs for social distancing or social isolation.

 If anything goes wrong with a student's submission then they should email a copy of their assignment to msc@oii.ox.ac.uk immediately.
-In cases where a technical fault that is later determined to be a fault of the WebLearn system (and not a fault of a computer) prevents a student from submitting the assessment on time, having a time stamped email message will help the Proctors determine if the assessment will be accepted.
-Students should note that waiting until the last minute to submit materials is not advisable since WebLearn can run slowly at peak submission times and this is not considered a technical fault.
+In cases where a technical fault that is later determined to be a fault of the Inspera system (and not a fault of a computer) prevents a student from submitting the assessment on time, having a time stamped email message will help the Proctors determine if the assessment will be accepted.
+Students should note that waiting until the last minute to submit materials is not advisable since Inspera can run slowly at peak submission times and this is not considered a technical fault.

-Further instructions on using the Assignment Submission WebLearn site, and the official OII assignment cover sheet, can be found on Canvas.
+Further instructions on using the Assignment Submission Inspera site, and the official OII assignment cover sheet, can be found on Canvas.